hashicorp/terraform-provider-aws/docs/contributing/provider-design.md

 _Please Note: This documentation is intended for Terraform AWS Provider code developers.
 Typical operators writing and applying Terraform configurations do not need to read or understand this material._

 The Terraform AWS Provider follows the guidelines established in the [HashiCorp Provider Design Principles](https://www.terraform.io/docs/extend/hashicorp-provider-design-principles.html).
-That general documentation provides many high level design points after years of experience with Terraform's overall design and implementation of infrastructure as code concepts.
-Certain sections below will expand on specific design details between that documentation and this provider, while others will capture other pertinent information which may not be covered there.
+That general documentation provides many high-level design points gleaned from years of experience with Terraform's design and implementation concepts.
+Sections below will expand on specific design details between that documentation and this provider, while others will capture other pertinent information that may not be covered there.
 Other pages of the contributing guide cover implementation details such as code, testing, and documentation specifics.

 - [API and SDK Boundary](#api-and-sdk-boundary)
 - [Infrastructure as Code Suitability](#infrastructure-as-code-suitability)